Attic & Crawlspace Restoration

 Warning: If you think you have vermiculite insulation in your attic, there's a chance it could contain asbestos.
-Don't disturb it.
-Only attic insulation contractors certified to handle and remove asbestos should deal with vermiculite insulation!
+Don't disturb it!!
+Only attic insulation contractors that are certified to handle and remove asbestos should deal with vermiculite insulation!

 - Seal around chimney and framing with a high-temperature caulk or furnace cement.